Disaster Recovery in Pivotal Platform

 Artifacts should be stored in two data centers other than the Pivotal Platform data center.
 When deciding the restore timeframe, you should take other factors such as compliance and audit-ability into account.

-Pivotal recommends that you encrypt artifacts and store them securely.
+VMware recommends that you encrypt artifacts and store them securely.

 An alternative strategy for recovering Pivotal Platform after a disaster is to have automation in place so that all the data can be re-created.
 This requires that every modification to Pivotal Platform settings and state is automated, typically through the use of a pipeline.